BrighterCommand/Brighter/samples/KafkaPartitionTesting/Handling Kafka Failure.md

 blockade -h

-On MacOs Blockade is broken due to the version of greenlet it
+On MacOs Blockade is broken due to the version of greenlet it so you need to build it locally from the source as PRs exist which have updated it (though you will still get warnings)

 ### Usage
 Although blockade offers its own docker compose-like syntax for configuring services in a network, its easier to just create the network with docker-compose directly, and then use blockade add to add the containers from that network into the blockade.
 You are likely to use the command line, or a script anyway, to run blockade partition and blockade join to move nodes in and out of a partition.

+blockade add CONTAINER -- adds a container to blockade blockade status -- lists all the containers in the blockade and their partition blockade partition CONTAINERS -- adds containers to a partition blockade join -- heal the partition

 ## Tests

-### Setup
+### Cluster Down
 Assume the cluster is not available
 1: The Producer should exit after trying to send events to the topic -- If we are validating or creating the topic, this fails first